-Finance Minister Nirmala Sitharaman tabled Economic Survey 2019-2020 in both the houses of Parliament.
+Finance Minister Nirmala Sitharaman tabled the Economic Survey 2019-2020 in both houses of Parliament.

-Economic Survey (ES) is the flagship annual document of the Ministry of Finance which gives a detailed account of the various sectors of the economy.
+The Economic Survey (ES) is the flagship annual document of the Ministry of Finance which gives a detailed account of the various sectors of the economy.

 The survey not only provides information about the overall economic scenario of the country in the past years but also an outline for the year ahead.